Sanjay-jat/FinanceAI/README.md

 ---

-## What This Project Does
+## What this project does

-FinanceAI is a production-deployed, full-stack machine learning platform that generates next-day **BUY / SELL signals** for Gold, Silver, and Nifty 50 using XGBoost trained on 10 years of market data.
+FinanceAI is a production-deployed, full-stack machine learning platform that generates next-day BUY/SELL signals for Gold, Silver, and Nifty 50.

 Rather than predicting exact prices — which is statistically unreliable — FinanceAI frames the problem as **binary classification**: will this asset close higher or lower tomorrow?
 This is more honest, measurable, and actionable.

-The platform is built end-to-end: data pipeline → feature engineering → model training → REST API → React frontend → cloud deployment — with JWT authentication, a backtesting engine, signal history per user, live financial news, and automated weekly model retraining.
+Built end-to-end: data pipeline → feature engineering → model training → REST API → React frontend → cloud deployment — with JWT authentication, a backtesting engine, signal history per user, live financial news, and automated weekly model retraining.

 ---

-## Why This Project Stands Out
+## Why this project stands out

 - **Not a tutorial clone.** Every component — ML pipeline, auth system, backtesting engine, frontend — was designed and built from scratch.
 - **Production deployed.** Live on the internet with a real database, not just running on localhost.
-- **Freemium access model.** Public dashboard for all users, protected routes (Backtesting, History) for authenticated users — mirrors real SaaS product design.
+- **Freemium access model.** Public dashboard for all users, protected routes for authenticated users — mirrors real SaaS product design.
 - **Automated MLOps.** Models retrain every Sunday midnight via APScheduler without any manual intervention.
 - **Honest ML.** Model accuracy and metrics are shown transparently on the dashboard — no inflated numbers.